Chapter 2: Why is Data Destruction Gaining Eminence?

 By and large, the cost of (not doing) data destruction is hefty considering the implications such as legal penalties, fraud transactions, customer alienation, and reputation loss.
 Further, it can significantly impact organizations’ sustainability by diminishing their shareholder value and enterprise value.
 Therefore, companies need to take a proactive approach and use appropriate methods and techniques to data destruction that arrives as an eminent need in the data-first world.

-Want to gain a deeper understanding of data destruction methods and techniques to compete in the emergent landscape?
+destruction methods and techniques to compete in the emergent landscape?

-Read Chapter 3: Data Destruction Methods and Techniques of our knowledge series.
+3: Data Destruction Methods and Techniques of our knowledge series.